Sam-Izdat/tinytex/doc/index.rst

   - convert textures to and from PyTorch tensors
   - sample textures with lower or higher-order interpolation/approximation

-- resampling/rescaling, cropping and padding
+- image resampling/rescaling, cropping and padding
 - tiling

   - split images into tiles